 It’s natural to want to put your best foot forward when meeting new people for the first time.
 Just as you might make assumptions about your new encounter, based on composure to speech patterns, we form opinions about others’ personalities based on what we see.
 From the clothes we choose to wear to the glasses on our faces, we can outwardly project a strong personality.

 The glasses you choose to place on the bridge of your nose and frame your face can communicate a lot about yourself.
 They have the power to bring your personality into focus too.
-Your choice of eyewear, be it frames holding prescription lenses in place or just fashion glasses, can communicate the following features of your personality.
+Your choice of eyewear, be it affordable prescription glasses or just fashionable frames, can communicate the following features of your personality.

 There’s no doubt that assuming those who wear glasses are smarter than the rest is a serious stereotype.
 But there is a science that backs up this consensus from the common theme of thought that those who focus are more likely to strain their eyes and need glasses.